-Property, Plant and Equipment ("PPE") represent 38% of the Group's total assets.
-A history of recent losses and the fact that the value of the shareholders' equity materially exceeds the Group's market capitalization, have resulted in an indication of impairment of PPE.
-On the other hand, there was an increase in the oil prices during the year 2018 and there are signs of recovery in the oil industry.
-For this reason, the Group subjected the various cash-generating units to an impairment test but also to examine any possible reversals of impairments.
+Oil service and other equipment represent 20% of the Group's total assets.
+A history of recent losses and the fact that the value of the shareholders' equity materially exceeds the Group's market capitalization, have resulted in an indication of impairment of oil service and other equipment.
+On the other hand, there was an increase in the oil prices in the last two years and there were signs of recovery in the oil industry.
+For this reason, the Group subjected the various cashgenerating units to an impairment test but also to examine any possible reversals of impairments.

 These impairment tests were significant for our audit, since the estimation process is complex and highly subjective and is based on various assumptions.
-The Group provides details on the impairment tests in note 11 to the consolidated financial statements.
+The Group provides details on the impairment tests in note 11 to the consolidated